 Many themes are available for free with still further offered as paid options from developers.
 There are themes designed with every type of website in mind, so many in fact that choosing can be quite a difficult task.

-The two WordPress sites offer a different service and shouldn’t be confused.
+WordPress.com and WordPress.org offer a different service and shouldn't be confused.
 The org site is a hub for open source software.
 It is where it can be downloaded as well as a place to find out more about the project or get support.

 If you get the software from this site, you will still need to host it somewhere and register a domain name so that people can find it.
 So even though the software is free, you will still, most likely, need to spend something if you are serious about your online presence.